unai-d/Unai.VITC/README.md

 ![VITC 30 FPS example](img/readvitc-ntsc.png)

 ## Arguments

+### `-i`: input file
+It determines the video file/stream that the VITC lines will be stamped on.
+This does not overwrite the original file.
+Use `-o` to specify the output file.
+If this option is not specified, no base video is used and instead, only the VITC line is rendered on the output file.

+### `-o`: output file
+It determines the output file where the result will be saved at.
+Use `-` (dash) to indicate the standard output of the console.
+Default: `-`.

+### `-f`: set pixel format
+It indicates the pixel format of both input and output video streams.
+Default: `Grayscale8`.

+Common values are `Grayscale8` and `R8G8B8` (24-bit RGB).

+### `-s`: set frame size
+Sets the input and/or output frame size in pixels.
+Default: `90x2`.

+`-s WxH` where:
+- `W` is width.
+- `H` is height.

 ### `-fps`: set framerate
 It allows you to set the frames per second, but the only accepted values are 24, 25, and 30 (29.97).
 Default: `25`.